- The Paris Climate Agreement was a cruel hoax on the 99%

-The data clearly show that in nature, temperature rises first, then CO2.
-Carbon dioxide does not drive temperature rise, increasing temperature drives the carbon dioxide rise.
-That’s why we tend to keep our beer cold.
+The data clearly show that in nature, temperature rises first, then CO2 levels.
+Carbon dioxide does not drive the rise in global temperature, increasing global temperature drives the rise in atmospheric carbon dioxide levels.

 Modern measurements of carbon dioxide in the atmosphere show a steady rise from early measurements in the late 19th century to the present.
 Thermometer data document that temperatures climbed from then to 1934, then descended to about 1970, then started to rise, culminating through the late 1990’s, and has been stable or slightly decreasing since.
 The lack of any correspondence between temperature and atmospheric CO2 levels falsifies any claim that CO2 drives global temperature.

 By carefully selecting the period from 1970 to 1998 during which both the CO2 level and temperature rose, unscrupulous politicians and social engineering zealots claim human industrial activity directly affects Earth’s most short-term dynamic system.
 Short-term correlation does not establish causation, however.